ahinkel421/goalstrive/README.md

 1. On login/signup button click, reset input values to "".
 1. Add errors for invalid goal submissions.
 1. Enable adding checkpoint goals.
+1. Checkpoint goals work for first dest goal.
+But not for second.